 Typically I have my clients remove glasses for photos but if no one will recognize you without your glasses I recommend wearing them.
 However a little trick I like to do is having my clients remove the lenses from the frame because reflections in a lens can ruin a photo.
 This is an old Hollywood trick ;)

 Gentlemen, if you are going to show up freshly shaven make sure to use aftershave moisturizer to limit bumps and redness.
-If you have a beard make sure it’s trimmed and tight.
+If you have a beard keep beard dandruff under control by using a good beard oil before the shoot so your beard looks nice and healthy during the photo session.
+And Keep some Beard Balm or Styling Gel-Pomade on hand to keep those fly away hairs in check.

 Keep your nails clean and tidy, this will make a huge difference in photos if your hands are showing.
 Go with a neutral color that won’t clash with your outfit.